vuejs/v2.vuejs.org/source/guide/composition.md

 </div>
 ```

 When the component element is compiled, its content will be replaced with the component's template, but the original content will be preserved and inserted into the `yield` position.
-It no `yield` outlet is found in the template, the original content will be wiped away.
+If no `yield` outlet is found in the template, the original content will be wiped away.

 ## Encapsulating Private Assets